 Light the Lock on the broad side (hole to the left of the castle gate) and lock three balls (same hole).

 Multiball Madness: Each of the sub-missions (except for “Castle Crusher”) can light an insert in front of “Merlin’s Magic”.
 Collecting at least one can start the Multiball by shooting into “Merlin’s Magic”:

 Two to Four Madnesses: 3 Balls.

 Shoot all catapult items at the castle.

 Flippers (2), Pop bumpers (3), Ramps (2), Autoplunger.
-A left-side catapult propels ball airborne into a habitrail.
-Two pop-up trolls in playfield become active during “Trolls!” mode.
+A left-side catapult propels the ball airborne into a habitrail.
+Two pop-up trolls in the playfield become active during “Trolls!” mode.